-Usually, they will be used on a dog that has issues with handling and it is trained to be less aggressive.
+Usually they will be used on a dog that has issues with handling and it being trained to be less aggressive.

 However, they can also be very helpful when used on a dog that is only likely to bite during treatments or grooming sessions.

 A muzzle can help keep a snappish dog safe so that their nails can be clipped or their hair can be brushed.
-It’s also good for use during vaccination or other medical treatments.
+It’s also good for use during vaccination or other medication treatments.

 Dangers Of Using A Muzzle.

-As handy and helpful as muzzles can be, they must be used properly or they can be dangerous and result in injury to your dog.
+As handy and helpful as muzzles can be, they must be used properly or they can be danger and result in injury to your dog.

 It is important that your dog be comfortable wearing his muzzle so that he does not cause himself any injury struggling to get it off.
 It is also very important that the muzzle fits your dog properly.